abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 ## Requirements

-Aspen Plus: V11 or higher
+Aspen Plus: V11 or above

 MATLAB: 2022a or above